RestDB/codehooks-mongodb/README.md

 app.all('/myroute', (req, res) => {
     res.end('Hit me again with any method!')
 })
-// Add CRUD routes for any collections crudlify(app);
+// Add CRUD routes for any collection crudlify(app);

 export default app.init();